-The scope of workers, number of times, periods, etc. are outlined in the table below ("9.
+The scope of workers, number of times, periods, etc. are outlined in the table below (II, "8.
 Scope of Workers, etc.").

-Family care leave may also be taken by fixed-term workers satisfying the following:
+\ Family care leave may also be taken by fixed-term workers falling under the following:

 It is not evident that the term of a labor contract (if a contract is renewed, the contract after renewal) expires by the day on which six months elapse from the 93rd day from the day of planning to take the leave.